kuang/yelp-chatbot/README.md

-In the future, I hope to accomplish two things:
+In the future, I hope to accomplish four things:

 1. Find a way to not store the client id/secret id/auth token as plaintext- This is my first time working with a full stack application, so learning best practices is something that I want to do for future projects (and this one).